pkarisa/DELANI-STUDIO/README.md

 *Change to the directory you cloned the project to.

-*Run Code . or Atom . depending on the editor your choice.
+*Run Code . or Atom . depending on the editors choice.

 ## Known Bugs
 *The site is not responsive enough for some devices.